ajsaule/Pick15/readme.md

 5. BONUS FEATURES
     - Create a glow effect on the three winnig tiles of player ❌
     - Add confetti animation when someone wins the game ❌
-    - Add info pane that on hover or tap shows info on how to play the game
+    - Add info pane that on hover or tap shows extra info on the game ❌
     - Theme changer, allows user to change the bgcolors and glowing effects ?
     - Create a bot to play against
-        - Random bot -- Broken
+        - Random bot ❌
-            - Bot that selects completely random tiles
+            - Bot that selects completely random tiles  ❌
         - Smart bot
             - Bot that selects tiles based on some rough pattern
                 // maybe middle tile first then corner tiles then outer columns?